 - I have everything I need to create the life I desire.

 External influences, too, can help to realign the root chakra.
 For instance, essential oils and aromatherapy use grounding, earthy scents such as frankincense, cedarwood, and patchouli to bring balance back to the root chakra.
-Eating bright red whole foods like raspberries and utilizing red crystals like garnets and rubies can also work to help align the root chakra.
+Eating bright red whole foods like raspberries can also work to help align the root chakra.